hphelion/documentation/v13/bindings.fog.compute.md

                 }]
         )
     **Note**: In *block_device_mapping*, *volume_size* is ignored; it is automatically retrieved from the specified bootable volume.
 To delete the bootable volume after the server instance is killed you can set  *delete_on_termination* to `1`.
 To preserve the bootable volume, set it to `0` as shown above.

-7.Create a new Windows server instance and retrieve the encrypted password:

-        win_server = conn.servers.create(
-              :name => "My Windows Server",
-              :flavor_id => 1,
-              :image_id => 3,    # Make sure it is a Windows image
-              :key_name => "hpdefault",
-              :security_groups => ["aaa"]
-        )
-        win_server.id       # returns the id of the server
-        # Retrieve the encrypted password
-        win_server.windows_password
-        # => "Im6ZJ8auyMRnkJ24KKWQvTgWDug1s ... y0uY1BcHLJ5OrkEPHhQoQntIKOoQ=\n"
-**Note**: You must retrieve the Windows password immediately after you create the Windows instance.
-Also, make sure you have a security rule defined to open RDP port 3389 so that you can connect to the Windows server.

 8. Create a new Linux-based server with advanced personalization options:

         new_server = conn.servers.create(